aarondoet/AccountSwitcher/README.md

 ## Usage
 ### Adding accounts
 Log in to the account you want to save.
 Then open the plugin settings and click the `Save Account` button.
-To save another account, log in to the other account and repeat this procedure.
+To save another account, click the `Log out` button in the plugin settings and then log in to the other account and repeat this procedure.
 **If you change your password or you enable/disable 2FA your account gets a new token.
 The old one will no longer be working.**

 ### Switching accounts